 These cases were hard-wearing, and the repairmen who received them kept them for years, often adding new tools and replacing spare parts as they were put into use into various televisions over time.
 It’s impossible to determine for certain the latest year this kit was used, but our best guess comes from a somewhat incongruous source– a lowly pencil.
 This repairman had several items in his kit that were made by RCA.
 We mentioned earlier the Jr. Volt Ohmyst that came with the case, but he also had spare parts still in their RCA boxes, a few tools, and a magnifying glass, all with the round RCA meatball logo.
 He also had, however, a worn red pencil, a freebie that the company gave out by the thousands.
-This pencil, unlike the other RCA-branded products, had the monogram logo designed by Lippincott & Marguiles in 1986, meaning the case was in use until at least then.
-This case served its owner well for more than 30 years, but now it is enjoying its well deserved rest as a museum artifact.
+This pencil, unlike the other RCA-branded products, had the monogram logo designed by Lippincott & Marguiles in 1968, but only widely put in use in 1975, meaning the case was in use until at least then.
+This case served its owner well for almost 30 years, but now it is enjoying its well deserved rest as a museum artifact.

 W. L. Jones, “Service is the Keynote,” Radio Age Vol. 4, no 1.
 (1944), p.
 42; “The Public Appraises the Serviceman,” Radio Age, Vol. 15, no. 3 (1956), p.
 27.

 “Servi-Chest Offered Dealers in RCA Radio-TV Tube Promotion,” Radio Television Service Dealer, July 1953, p.
 6.